Content creation and aggregation

 Creative writing of AI-bot is coherent, but lacks the tidbits, or the human 'side' of the story.
 Still discernible as artificial, perhaps it should stay that way, otherwise humans in general, would be regarded as obsolete (not only writers or artists).

 Perhaps, the most important role in any promotion plays what is in fact you promote.
 You don't necessarily have to have a well-recognized brand of multi-million corporation to kick-start the brand.
 Perhaps, the best examples of the effective viral widespread of blogging in our times were the PC games made in Unity and Unreal engines, some of the kick-start board games, perfumes and make-up videos.

 A lot of products from Ali-Express, that were cheaply advertised at first as "goods I just bought from Ali", later on went to the marketing sale of "the best gadgets you can buy in 201x", up to the point of personal branding: T-shirts with own names, mugs, games, books and even electronics.

 There is no big difference at the end of it, it was mentioned that any interest later on transfers into popularity and hence, to the sales.
 But there is a slight difference - interest base fans are more devoted to the persona of the blog rather than the product.
 That's where the fashion wins over the product marketing, in terms of e-commerce.

 Product placement and establishment

 That sounds way easier than promoting a game, a blog or any other intangible, fan-based assets.
-You got the the procurement plan with your branding (rarely people manufacture goods by themselves), then you localise the product.
-Listing is pretty simple.
+You got the the procurement plan with your branding (rarely people manufacture goods by themselves), then you localize the product.
+Listing is pretty simple: